-The breed is a hyper breed, so yes beagles tend to be hyper.
+The breed is a hyper breed, so yes, beagles tend to be hyper.
 Beagle puppies are almost always hyper and tend to get into trouble.
 However, beagles that are two years old or older are calmer.
 Senior dogs are more interested in being your companion than physical activity.

 Do Beagles Calm Down After Neutering?

 Yes, most beagles will calm down after being neutered.
 Neutering is a good idea if you don’t plan on breeding your dog.
-This keeps the unwanted animal population down, keeps your dog from wanted to wander off, and decreases health risks, including cancers.
+This keeps the unwanted animal population down, keeps your dog from wanting to wander off, and decreases health risks, including cancers.

 Are Beagles Easy to Train?

 Beagles are some of the smartest dogs around and make great additions to the family.
 They are loving and fun but do require work as they are hyperactive.
-Families choosing this breed should have a plan for play, training, and lots of interaction so both dogs and humans remain happy for years to come.
+Families choosing this breed should have a plan for play, training, and lots of interaction, so both dogs and humans remain happy for years to come.